-Chemical Safety for Community Swimming Pools
+Chemical Safety for Community Swimming Pools (Updated June 2021)

-Most pools disinfect water using chlorine-based products.
+The Basics of Pool ChemicalsMost pools disinfect water using chlorine-based products.
 These chemicals come in liquid, granular or tablet form and are very concentrated.
-Chlorine can be highly reactive when it comes in contact with other substances, so safe usage and storage is important to prevent a dangerous chemical reaction.
+Chlorine can be highly reactive and a strong oxidizer, so safe usage and storage is important to prevent a dangerous chemical reaction.
 Chemical reactions can generate a variety of hazards, including poisonous fumes, caustic liquids and even explosions.

-Any time you’re working with a chemical, you should read the product label and follow all directions.
+What You Need to Know About Handling Pool ChemicalsAny time you’re working with a chemical, you should read the product label and follow all directions.
 You can also check out the safety data sheet (SDS) for details on chemical dangers, possible reactivity concerns and instructions for safely cleaning up a spill.

-How to Mix Pool ChemicalsWhen you’re ready to add chemicals to the water, you should always follow the package directions (are you noticing a trend here?).
-Open only one chemical at a time, and close the container before opening another.
-If you’re using a powdered chemical, make sure the wind is blowing away from you to avoid unintended inhalation or contact with your skin and eyes.
-Only pre-dissolve chemicals if the instructions specifically call for it, and make sure you always add the chemical to the pool water instead of the other way around (never add water to the chemical).
+How to Mix Pool ChemicalsWhen you’re ready to add chemicals to the water, you should always follow the package directions.
+Only open one chemical at a time and close the container before opening another.
+If you’re using a powdered chemical, make sure the wind is blowing away from you to avoid unintended inhalation or contact with skin and eyes.
+Only pre-dissolve chemicals if the instructions specifically call for it, and make sure you always add the chemical to the pool water instead of the other way around—never add water to the chemical.

-Product labels will provide information about how to safely store individual chemicals, but here are some general guidelines.
+How to Safely Store Pool ChemicalsProduct labels provide information on how to safely store individual chemicals, but these general guidelines offer a good start:

 |To avoid dangerous chemical reactions,|

 make sure you keep plenty of distance between these chemical pairs.